Philip-Leftwich/Oct-Intro-Analytics/README.md

 ✓ 9:00 – 9:30	Welcome & RStudio Setup	Workshop overview.
 Create an RStudio Project.
 Explore panes, scripts, and the working directory.
 Make RStudio feel like home.
+## Add more shortcuts???
+See above

 # 9:30 – 10:15	Organizing Projects & Data Management Planning
 - spreadsheets -  & data dictionaries
-    - what if my data isn't tidy?
+#     - what if my data isn't tidy?
+Move to appendix???
     - Penguins data dictionary!
     SEE CHAT

 # ✓ Using projects